 I stayed in Pensacola for eight months before graduating and moving to my permanent duty station.
 But I never lost the love for Florida – and particularly the Gulf Coast.
 For my snowbird destination, Florida will definitely be high on the list.
 Knowing that, I wanted to focus a little bit on Florida’s health care options.

-Florida has over 260 hospitals, and ten of them are ranked nationally.
+Florida has over 260 hospitals, and ten of them are ranked nationally (according to U.S. News).
 In addition to those ten, 20 others have met standards which indicate they are strong performers within the state.
 Here I’ll break down the best hospitals in Florida by region, so you’ll be able to judge what options are available in your retirement location.